YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 How should a safe autoimmune hair transplant plan be made?

-A safe plan starts with separating ordinary pattern hair loss from autoimmune hair loss.
+A protected plan starts with separating ordinary pattern hair loss from autoimmune hair loss.
 If both are present, both must be understood.
 Treating the whole case as cosmetic thinning is too shallow.

 Then I judge the donor area, the recipient area, and the future pattern of loss.
 I also consider whether a smaller first session, lower density, or staged approach is wiser than trying to solve everything in one operation.